Incremental encoder: By period

 Alternatively, a speed measurement can be reported at each encoder output pulse by measuring the pulse width or period.
 When this method is used, measurements are triggered at specific positions instead of at specific times.
 The speed calculation is the same as shown above (counts / time), although in this case the measurement start and stop times ($T_0$ and $T_1$) are provided by a time reference.

 This technique avoids position quantization error but introduces errors related to quantization of the time reference.
 Also, it is more sensitive to sensor non-idealities such as phase errors, symmetry errors, and variations in the transition locations from their nominal values.

 Incremental encoder interface

 An incremental encoder interface is an electronic circuit that receives signals from an incremental encoder, processes the signals to produce absolute position and other information, and makes the resulting information available to external circuitry.

-Incremental encoder interfaces are implemented in a variety of ways, including as ASICs, as IP blocks within FPGAs, as dedicated peripheral interfaces in microcontrollers and, when high count rates are not required, as polled (software monitored) GPIOs.
+Incremental encoder interfaces are implemented in a variety of ways, including as ASICs, as IP blocks within FPGAs, as dedicated peripheral interfaces in microcontrollers, or as software (via interrupts or polling GPIOs).

 Regardless of the implementation, the interface must sample the encoder's A and B output signals frequently enough to detect every AB state change before the next state change occurs.
 Upon detecting a state change, it will increment or decrement the position counts based on whether A leads or trails B. This is typically done by storing a copy of the previous AB state and, upon state change, using the current and previous AB states to determine movement direction.